 Cimzia is a biologic drug composed of a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Cimzia is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?

 Cimzia is administered by subcutaneous injection every two to four weeks.

 Cimzia comes in prefilled syringes and vials.

 The FDA-approved label for Cimzia lists common side effects including upper respiratory infections, urinary tract infections, and rash.

-Rare but serious side effects listed for Cimzia can include life-threatening infections and increased risk of developing certain types of cancer such as lymphoma.
+Rare but serious side effects listed for Cimzia can include life-threatening infections, heart failure, hypersensitivity reactions, hepatitis B reinfection, neurologic reactions, lupus-like syndrome, and increased risk of developing certain types of cancer such as lymphoma.

 We never share your personal information with anyone.